Mirantis/security/psirt/overview.md

 or simply that a new class of vulnerability has become apparent.

 To address this, the PSIRT will search for similar vulnerabilities or vulnerability patterns and report findings in the normal vulnerability reporting process.
-The PSIRT may choose to short-circuit this process and add the new findings to current vulnerability report.
+The PSIRT may choose to short-circuit this process and add the new findings to the current vulnerability report.

 ### Mitigate